thingsboard/thingsboard-ui-help/help/en_US/widget/lib/map/circle_stroke_color_fn.md

 **Returns:**

-Should return string value presenting color of the trip path.
+Should return string value presenting stroke color of the circle.

 In case no data is returned, color value from **Color** settings field will be used.